Stackato-Apps/pet-catalog/README.md

 This is a full JEE6 sample with JSF2.0, EJB3.1 and JPA2.0.

-This example uses the JEE Stackato Framework.
+This example uses the JavaEE framework from the Stackato legacy buildpack.

 Database configuration
 ------------------------

-Stackato detects if your application is a JEE application contains the file /src/main/resources/META-INF/persistence.xml.
+Because we have indicated a `framework` tag in the manifest.yml file, Stackato will use the legacy buildpack with the indicated framework (In this case, `java_ee`).

-The Stackato JEE Framework creates a resources for each relationnal database service created.
-In this example, we create a mysql service.
+We have also indicated that the app needs a mysql service, so Stackato will create one and associate it to the application.

-To access to this service, there is a persistence-unit tag in the persistence.xml file which binds automatically to your database.
+To access this service, there is a persistence-unit tag in the persistence.xml file which binds automatically to your database.

 It's that easy!